-- recognize that malformed and missing teeth and resultant anomalies of facial development seen in orofacial anomalies are congenital defects, just as the congenital absence of other body parts, requiring care over the lifetime of the patient; - 2. include oral health care services related to these facial and dental anomalies as benefits of health insurance without discrimination between the medical and dental nature of the congenital defect.
-These services, optimally provided by the craniofacial team, include, but are not limited to, initial appliance construction, periodic examinations, and replacement of appliances; - end arbitrary and unfair refusal of compensation for oral health care services related to orofacial and dental anomalies; - 4. recognize the oral health benefits of dental sealants and not base coverage for sealants on a patient's age. - 5. ensure that all children have access to the full range of oral health delivery systems.
-If sedation or general anesthesia and related facility fees are payable benefits of a health care plan, these same benefits shall apply for the delivery of oral health services. - regularly consult the AAPD with respect to the development of benefit plans that best serve the oral health interests of infants, children, adolescents, and persons with special health care needs, especially those with craniofacial anomalies.
+- recognize malformed and missing teeth are resultant anomalies of facial development seen in orofacial anomalies and may be from congenital defects.
+Just as the congenital absence of other body parts requires care over the lifetime of the patient, so will these; - 2. include oral health care services related to these facial and dental anomalies as benefits of health insurance without discrimination between the medical and dental nature of the congenital defect.
+These services, optimally provided by the craniofacial team, include, but are not limited to, initial appliance construction, periodic examinations, and replacement of appliances; - 3. end arbitrary and unfair refusal of compensation for oral health care services related to orofacial and dental anomalies; - 4. recognize the oral health benefits of dental sealants and not base coverage for sealants on a patient's age; - 5. ensure that all children have access to the full range of oral health delivery systems.
+If sedation or general anesthesia and related facility fees are payable benefits of a health care plan, these same benefits shall apply for the delivery of oral health services; and

+6. regularly consult the AAPD with respect to the development of benefit plans that best serve the oral health interests of infants, children, adolescents, and persons with special health care needs, especially those with craniofacial or acquired orofacial anomalies.